1979 Tampa Bay Buccaneers season: NFL draft

-Draft-Pick trades
+Draft trades

 The Buccaneers had no selection in the first round, that pick having been traded to the Chicago Bears for defensive end Wally Chambers.
 The Buccaneers had extra picks in the second and third rounds in return for trading nose tackle Dave Pear to the Oakland Raiders.
 They also had extra third and fifth round picks from the Houston Oilers, as part of the 1978 trade for the Buccaneers' first overall pick.
 They received a third-round pick from the Baltimore Colts in return for running back Dan Hardeman.
 The Buccaneers' own third-round pick went to the Miami Dolphins as NFL-ordered compensation for signing Randy Crowder.
 Defensive end Council Rudolph was traded to the Dolphins in return for an eighth-round pick.
 Other picks were traded as follows: round 4 to the Detroit Lions for Rockne Freitas, round 5 to the Seattle Seahawks, round six to Oakland for Rik Bonness, round seven to the Washington Redskins for Frank Grant, round eight to the New York Jets for Darrell Austin, and round ten to the San Francisco 49ers for Jim Obradovich.